Expertium/expertium.github.io/RedditBot.md

 16​)​ AO (automatic optimization).
 A post about *automatic* optimization of parameters and why it's not implemented yet.
 One of the rarest types of posts.
 One of the rarest types of posts.

-17​)​ ETK (estimated total knowldge).
-A post about the new stat: [estimated total knowledge](https://docs.ankiweb.net/stats.html#the-graphs).
-One of the rarest types of posts.

-18​)​ Jarrett.
+17​)​ Jarrett.
 A post that is addressed to LMSherlock (Jarret Ye) or is about some technical stuff related to the FSRS development.
 One of the rarest types of posts.

-19​)​ General.
+18​)​ General.
 A post where the person is asking what is FSRS, how to configure it, or a whole bunch of things at once.

-20​)​ TR<DR. True retention is below desired retention.
+19)​ TR<DR. True retention is below desired retention.
 Well, posts where true retentino is higher than desired are lumped in here anyway.
 Basically, it's when there is a discrepancy.

-21)​ Null.
+20)​ Null.
 Either unrelated to FSRS or there is no reason to send the bot to reply to this person.

-22)​ Simulator.
+21)​ Simulator.
 A recently added label, since in Anki 24.11 there is now a new FSRS-related thingy, similar to [this](https://ankiweb.net/shared/info/817108664).

 And yes, I read each of the 1,427 posts and 92 comments and labeled all of them manually.